 Step 1: Open the Messages app on your Android phone.

-Step 2: Tap on the More menu and select Spam and blocked.
+Step 2: Tap the hamburger menu at the top and open Spam and Blocked.

 Step 3: If there is an important message from the list, tap on it.

-You have an option to report it as Not Spam.
+You have the option to report it as Not Spam.
 From now on, Google Messages won’t block and send message notifications.